 Tonkatsu pork cutlet: Hirata Farms Co., Ltd

-Tonkatsu, Japanese pork cutlet, is one of favorite Japanese dishes.
-Not only the deep-fried pork cutlet is tender and juicy, customers could have an unlimited refill of crunchy cabbage.
+Tonkatsu, Japanese pork cutlet, is one of the favorite Japanese dishes.
+Not only the deep-fried pork cutlet is tender and juicy, but customers could also have an unlimited refill of crunchy cabbage.
 One place that I love the most is the Hirata Farms Co., Ltd. As soon as the dish was presented on my table, I was informed exactly where the ingredients were from all over the country, and they were always fresh and seasonal: Niigata rice, Totori chicken, Miyazaki taro, Nagano celery, Kumamoto cabbage, Tokushima tomato, Okayama peach, Saitama Cucumber, Fungi from Kagoshima, or persimmon from Wakayama… the list goes on.

 Even I chose the premium pork cutlet, it’s only 2000 yen!
 Trust me, it always costs double from where I came from…

 Tonkatsu Ginza Bairin website: http://www.ginzabairin.com/

 Fusion Ramen: Due Italian